Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

    TYPE Roster IS TABLE OF VARCHAR2(15);

-|

 **FORALL loop**

 We emulate the FORALL loop with extended DML that is used inside of it.
-In extended DML we use subquery over bounds that are specified in FORALL bounds clause.
+In extended DML, we use subquery over bounds that are specified in FORALL bounds clause.

 .. code-block:: sql
    :linenos: